-Patient visitation policy due to COVID-19 effective June 14th, 2021
+Patient visitation policy due to COVID-19, effective Wednesday, December 29, 2021

 The following general visitation process is in effect:

-- Up to two visitors, per patient, will be permitted at bedside during visiting hours.
+- Up to One visitor, per patient, will be permitted at a time at bedside during visiting hours.

 - One visitor will be permitted at bedside, with additional visitors allowed at the discretion and with approval of the patient’s medical team.